Category Archives: f) Apologetics, & Interpretations

 For we know him that hath said, Vengeance belongeth unto me, I will recompense, saith the Lord.
 And again, The Lord shall judge his people.
 Hebrews 10:30

 A God to be Feared.
 Because he is the ultimate authority and power, we stand in awe, reverence, respect, and obedience before him.
 We fear offending God and desire, above all else, to walk in a manner that pleases him.
 For those who are lost, there is no fear of God because he is perceived as an abstract or fictional concept.
 However, after this life, when the words in the Bible are proven true, they will surely come to experience a fear of God.
-Their fear, though, will not be one of respect; instead, it will be a fear born of remorse and terror – the crushing fear of judgment, condemnation, and imminent eternal agony – fear of the inescapable wrath of God.
+Their fear, though, will not be one of respect; instead, it will be a fear born of remorse and terror – the crushing fear of judgment, condemnation, and imminent eternal agony – fear of God’s inescapable wrath.

 Because of this reality, we are deeply grieved for those who have no fear of God and have turned away from Christ.
 They are destined to face the consequences of their unrepentant sin, and their fate is so terrible that it is unbearable to think about it.